galiacodes/galiacodes/README.md

 > The repo where **Galia codes**… and occasionally commits questionable life choices at 2 a.m. 🧠💻

-This is the **official hub** of my coding universe; experiments, ideas, and projects all orbit around here (at least the ones I’m brave enough to make public).
+I’m currently studying **Statistics and Computer Science**, and this is the **official hub** of my coding universe — experiments, ideas, and projects all orbit around here (at least the ones I’m brave enough to make public).

 🌙 Most of my other repos?
 Let’s just say they’re *in stealth mode* — aka **private**, like 90% of GitHub 😅